-The Group's revenue contracts with customers consist of casino, hotel rooms, food and beverage, retail and other transactions.
+The Group's revenue contracts with customers consist of casino wager transactions, hotel rooms, food and beverage, retail and other transactions.

-Gross casino revenue is the aggregate net difference between gaming wins and losses.
+The transaction price for a casino wager is the difference between gaming wins and losses.
 Commissions paid to gaming promoters and in-house VIP players are recorded as a reduction to casino revenue.
 The Group accounts for casino revenue on a portfolio basis given the similar characteristics of wagers by recognizing net win per gaming day.

-For casino transactions that include complimentary goods and services provided by the Group to gaming customers on a discretionary basis to incentivize gaming, the Group allocates revenue to the goods or services delivered based upon relative standalone selling prices.
+For casino wager transactions that include complimentary goods and services provided by the Group to gaming customers on a discretionary basis to incentivize gaming, the Group allocates revenue to the goods or services delivered based upon relative standalone selling prices.
 Discretionary complimentaries provided by the Group and supplied by third parties are recognized as other expenses and losses.
 The Group accounts for complimentaries on a portfolio basis given the similar characteristics of the incentives by recognizing redemption per gaming day.